Amendments to the Constitution

 In 1919, the United States passed the 18th Amendment, prohibiting the manufacture, sale, and transportation of alcohol.
 It began a period in American history known as Prohibition.

 The Prohibition era, noted historian Daniel Okrent (2011), is framed by a profound historical puzzle: “How did a freedom-loving people decide to give up a private right that had been freely exercised by millions upon millions since the first Europeans arrived in the New World?” (p.
 3).

 One answer is that the United States emerged from World War I with “deep seismic faults in its society,” giving rise to “clashes” between urban and traditional society that would reverberate through the decade and beyond.
 Exploring Prohibition is a way to “help students grasp the era’s great complexity and give them insights into different cultural attitudes that still exist in our society” (Gifford, 1996, p.
 3).

-Media Literacy Connections: Making Media For and Against Prohibition
+Media Literacy Connections: Prohibition in the Media

 Prohibition and its repeal was a much more complex era of American history than has been typically understood.
 The support for and against Prohibition was created by a mix of social, economic, and political factors surrounding the use of alcohol.
 Some considered alcohol as a threat to traditional values, while others considered it just another commodity.

 Individuals and groups (known as Wets and Drys) on each side of the issue used the media of the day (radio, newspapers, music) to influence public policy.
 But what media messages would people have created if they had access to modern-day social media?

 In this activity, you will examine how individuals and groups used advertisements, cartoons, videos, and other media to spread messages for and against Prohibition and then you will create your own video advertisement for and against Prohibition.